NITHISH74/Ex.No.1---Data-Preprocessing/README.md

-# Ex.No.1---Data-Preprocessing
+# EX01---Data-Preprocessing
 ## AIM:

-To perform Data preprocessing in a data set downloaded from Kaggle
+To perform Data preprocessing in a data set downloaded from Kaggle.

 ## REQUIPMENTS REQUIRED:
 Hardware – PCs